 What is a gold ducat?

 The gold ducat is the Dutch gold trade coin featuring a standing knight in armour.
 The coin originated around 1586 in the provinces of the Dutch Republic, modelled on the internationally accepted Hungarian ducat, and grew into a major international trade coin.
+Do not confuse the gold ducat with the silver dukaton, a larger silver trade coin showing a rider on horseback.
 To this day the gold ducat is struck by the Royal Dutch Mint, making it one of the longest-running coin types of the Netherlands.

 A gold ducat weighs 3.494 grams and is struck in 983/1000 fine gold, or approximately 3.43 grams of fine gold.
 That gold content forms the hard floor of its value; the rest is determined by rarity, quality and collector demand.